-The CTA advocates for policy reform and the establishment of comprehensive postpartum care standards.
+The Call to Action advocates for policy reform and the establishment of comprehensive standards for postpartum care.
 This can ensure that all mothers, regardless of their backgrounds, receive equitable support and resources, thereby addressing systemic inequalities in maternal health care.